revinfrastruct/risnix/README.md

 * Built on Debian Jessie.
 * Tinc VPN connects your machines together.
-* Puppet will configure your machines.
+* When you are connected to the VPN, Puppet agent will start to do further configuration.

 ## Getting started